itchio/itchio-i18n/README.md

 with the full markup needed for the page it appears on.
 In the example above, the `<a>` placeholder will be replaced with a relevant link.

-When translating like these, preserve the placeholder tag and what object it wraps, but feel free to move it around to ensure grammatically correct text.
+When translating strings like these, preserve the placeholder tag and what object it wraps, but feel free to move it around to ensure grammatically correct text.

-Do not add additional markup if it isn't already in the source string.
+Do not add additional markup, if it isn't already in the source string then it throw an error.
 These tags are not HTML, but actually work more like variables.

 ### HTML